nfriend/lab-assistant/README.md

 The easiest way to develop on this project is using test-driven development through [Jest](https://jestjs.io/).
 You can run the tests using `npm run test` or `npm run test-watch`.
 See the [existing tests](https://gitlab.com/nfriend/lab-assistant/tree/master/Lab_Assistant/lambda/custom/tests) for some examples.

-#### Compilation errors in VSCode

-The Jest tests (`*.test.ts`) are `exclude`d by this project's [`tsconfig.json`](./Lab_Assistant/lambda/custom/tsconfig.json).
-Because of this, VSCode shows TypeScript errors when editing a test file, even though there are no build errors when running the tests using `npm run test`.

-To get around this, you can temporarily delete the `**/tests/*` entry from the `tsconfig.json`'s `exclude` array while working on tests.
-This is obviously not an ideal solution; if you know a way to avoid this issue, let me know.

-If you do this, don't forget to add the `**/tests/*` entry back before running `npm run build`.
-If you run the build without this entry, the test files will be compiled, and the corresponding `.js` test files will fail when the tests are run locally.

 ### i18n

 This project uses [`i18next`](https://www.i18next.com/) for internationalization ("i18n"). [`i18next-scanner`](https://github.com/i18next/i18next-scanner) is used to extract the strings directly from the source into this project's [i18n directory](./Lab_Assistant/lambda/custom/i18n).
 You can run this extraction process by building the project (`npm run build`) and then running `npm run translate`.
 Alternatively, you can run `npm run build-and-translate`.